Norfolk school classroom

 Private Schools in Norfolk

 Norfolk has several well-regarded independent schools.
-Norwich School (ages 4–18) and Norwich High School for Girls are the main city options, both with strong academic records.
-Gresham’s in Holt offers boarding and day places in a stunning north Norfolk setting, with particularly strong music and drama departments.
+Norwich School (ages 3-18) and Norwich High School for Girls are the main city options, both with strong academic records.
+Gresham’s in Holt offers boarding and day places in a impressive north Norfolk setting, with particularly strong music and drama departments.
 Langley School near Loddon, Taverham Hall (prep), and Beeston Hall (prep) are other options.
-Fees range from around £12,000/year for prep schools to £20,000+ for senior day places, with boarding adding £10,000–£15,000 on top.
+Fees range from around £12,000/year for prep schools to £20,000+ for senior day places, with boarding adding £10,000-£15,000 on top.

 SEND Provision

 Norfolk’s SEND provision has faced criticism in recent years, with long waits for Education, Health and Care Plans (EHCPs).
 If your child has additional needs, start the process early and be prepared to advocate strongly.
 The county has several specialist schools including The Clare School (Norwich), Sidestrand Hall (Cromer), and Fred Nicholson School (Dereham).
-Mainstream schools vary significantly in their SEND support – visiting schools and speaking with SENCOs before choosing is essential.
+Mainstream schools vary significantly in their SEND support, visiting schools and speaking with SENCOs before choosing is essential.

 Practical Tips for Parents